Trevor Putney: Watford

 At Watford, Putney was regarding as one of the senior pros amongst the likes of Peter Nicholas, Alan Devonshire, Andy Hessenthaler and Nigel Gibbs.
 This was offset by the upcoming young talent such as Paul Furlong, David James and Jason Drysdale.
 Probably Putney's most memorable match at Watford came in their 2–1 win over First Division (now Premier League) Champions, Leeds Utd, at Vicarage Road in the third-round of the Coca-Cola Cup (Football League Cup) which saw Putney awarded the Man-of-the-Match award for keeping the likes of Strachan, Cantona, McAllister and Speed at bay at the age of 32.

 Leyton Orient

 After 52 league appearances for the Hornets, Glenn Roeder sold Putney to Leyton Orient, where he was rewarded with the club Captaincy by John Sitton amongst senior pros such as Gary Bellamy, Terry Howard, Glenn Cockerill and Colin West.

 Colchester United

-After one season and 22 league appearances at Brisbane Road, Chris Turner sent Putney on loan to Essex club Colchester United, which then became a permanent deal in 1994 playing alongside the recognised Steve Whitton and Mark Kinsella.
+After one season and 22 league appearances at Brisbane Road, Chris Turner sent Putney on loan to Essex club Colchester United, which then became a permanent deal in 1994 playing alongside the recognized Steve Whitton and Mark Kinsella.

 Putney retired from professional football after leaving Colchester United after one season and 28 league appearances in 1995.

-He was known as a hard-tackling midfielder, the joker of the dressing room and easily distinguishable for his shock of white-blonde hair.
+He was a midfielder with white-blonde hair.

 After retirement Putney had brief spells in commentary, hospitality, radio and scouting within the professional game.

 During his playing days, Putney was reputed by his footballing colleagues as a prankster.